-Psilocybin Benefits: Magic Mushrooms & Their Many Benefits
+Psilocybin Benefits: Magic Mushrooms & How They Can Help

 Psilocybin is the active ingredient found in magic mushrooms, colloquially known as “shrooms”.
 These hallucinogenic fungi can be cultivated indoors or harvested in the wild.
 Alternatively, the chemical compound of psilocybin can be isolated and synthesized in a lab setting, separate from its external mushroom structure.

 Around the world, over 200 different species of magic mushrooms exist, such as Psilocybe cubensis (the most commonly known species), Psilocybe semilanceata (“Liberty Caps”), and Psilocybe azurescens (“Flying Saucer Mushrooms”).
 A classic tryptamine hallucinogen, psilocybin induces shifts in sensory perception and consciousness when ingested, with effects lasting up to six hours.
 The mind-altering properties of psilocybin have been linked to positive health outcomes, such as reduced depression and anxiety and improved mood.

 Brief History of Psilocybin & Where We Are Now